evilgn0me/simple-vk-to-tg-export/readme.md

 Simple-VK-to-TG-export
 =====

-I generally use that to export photos from vk wall to telegram channel.
+Those scripts generally download photos from vk wall and uploads them one by one to telegram channel.

 At first you need to install dependencies:
 ```
 python3 -m pip install -r requirements.txt